 The second deadline for the Children’s Act legislation is fast approaching.
-If you’re a state funded organisation, that provides regulated health services, to be compliant you need to ensure your non-core children’s workers are safety checked by the July 2019 deadline.
+If you’re a state-funded organisation or individual funded contractor, that provides regulated health services, you are required to ensure your non-core workers or you (as a contractor) is safety checked by the July 2019 deadline.

 Key things you need to know